Krabat (novel): Plot

 Set in the beginning of the 18th century during the Great Northern War, the story follows the life of Krabat, a 14-year-old Wendish beggar boy living in the eastern part of Saxony.
 For three consecutive nights, he is called to a watermill near the village Schwarzkollm through a dream.
 Upon heeding the call and arriving at the mill, he begins his apprenticeship as a miller's man.
 He soon joins the secret brotherhood, composed of journeymen and apprentices, and discovers that the skill he is meant to learn through this apprenticeship is black magic.
 The first magic powers Krabat acquires are rather harmless, such as the ability to turn himself into a raven.
 Other peculiarities of this watermill include the lack of any outside visitors, including farmers who would have brought grain.
 The only visitor to the mill is one Goodman, who may be the devil, although this is never made explicit.

 The senior journeyman Tonda, Krabat's best friend and older brother figure, dies, ostensibly of an accident, on New Year's Eve in Krabat's first year at the mill.
 Tonda offers strangely little resistance to his own death.
 Krabat's suspicions of foul play are further reinforced when another journeyman and friend, Michal, dies the following New Year's Eve.
 He soon realizes that the master is bound in a pact to the Goodman: the master must sacrifice one journeyman every year on New Year's Eve, or perish himself.

+In Krabat's third year at the mill, the new student turns out to be Lobosch, a fellow beggar boy with whom Krabat used to travel before following the master's call to the mill.
+To Lobosch he becomes a similar "older brother" figure as Tonda was to him in his first year: he helps Lobosch regularly by mindering his pain in secret and helps him with the hard work, gives him advice and consults him when needed.